steff393/wbec/README.md

 Wifi interface to Heidelberg Wallbox Energy Control using ESP8266

 The Heidelberg Wallbox Energy Control is a high quality wallbox, but it offers only a Modbus interface.
-Goal of this project is to establish an Wifi interface, which also acts as Modbus master (for local external load management).
+Goal of this project is to establish an Wifi interface, which also acts as Modbus master (for local external load management) and to rebuild a part of the Combox functionality.
-Focus is on price: < 10 Euro (only NodeMCU and RS485 adapter needed)

 ## Features (as of now)
 - Communication via Modbus working